ropensci/DataPackageR/vignettes/usingDataPackageR.md

 ### An API to read raw data sets from within an R or Rmd procesing script.

-As stated in the README, in order for your processing scripts to be portable, you should not use abosolute paths to files.
+As stated in the README, in order for your processing scripts to be portable, you should not use absolute paths to files.
 DataPackageR provides an API to point to the data package root directory and the `inst/extdata` and `data` subdirectories.
 These are useful for constructing portable paths in your code to read files from these locations.

 For example: to construct a path to a file named "mydata.csv" located in `inst/extdata` in your data package source tree:

 - use `DataPackageR::project_extdata_path("mydata.csv")` in your `R` or `Rmd` file.
-This would return: e.g., /var/folders/jh/x0h3v3pd4dd497g3gtzsm8500000gn/T//Rtmpu5EXeX/mtcars20/inst/extdata/mydata.csv
+This would return: e.g., /var/folders/jh/x0h3v3pd4dd497g3gtzsm8500000gn/T//RtmpmQdQzz/mtcars20/inst/extdata/mydata.csv

 Similarly:

-- `DataPackageR::project_path()`  constructs a path to the data package root directory. (e.g., /var/folders/jh/x0h3v3pd4dd497g3gtzsm8500000gn/T//Rtmpu5EXeX/mtcars20)
+- `DataPackageR::project_path()`  constructs a path to the data package root directory. (e.g., /var/folders/jh/x0h3v3pd4dd497g3gtzsm8500000gn/T//RtmpmQdQzz/mtcars20)
-- `DataPackageR::project_data_path()` constructs a path to the data package `data` subdirectory. (e.g., /var/folders/jh/x0h3v3pd4dd497g3gtzsm8500000gn/T//Rtmpu5EXeX/mtcars20/data)
+- `DataPackageR::project_data_path()` constructs a path to the data package `data` subdirectory. (e.g., /var/folders/jh/x0h3v3pd4dd497g3gtzsm8500000gn/T//RtmpmQdQzz/mtcars20/data)

 Raw data sets that are stored externally (outside the data package source tree) can be constructed relative to the `project_path()`.